Narrow vs. General AI: What’s Next for Artificial Intelligence?

 The Future of AI

-Although we still have a long way to go before AGI and ASI, AI is moving quickly, with new discoveries and milestones emerging all the time.
-Relative to human intelligence, AI holds promise for being able to multitask, perfectly recall and memorize information, function continuously without breaks, make calculations at record speed, sift through lengthy records and documents, and make unbiased decisions.
+Although we still have a long way to go before AGI and ASI, AI is moving quickly, with new discoveries and milestones emerging all the time with the combination of data science.
+Relative to human intelligence, AI holds promise for being able to multitask, perfectly recall and memorize information, function continuously without breaks, make calculations at record speed, sift through lengthy records and documents, and make unbiased decisions with the assistance of programmers, data scientists, machine learning engineers, and deep learning researchers.

 Recently, Google’s AlphaZero won a 100-game chess championship through reinforcement learning and IBM created robots that can provide formidable competition in world-class debate competitions.